 Plan?
 What plan?
 If you follow what I teach, you’ll have the trade ready to execute beforehand.
 And not only the entry and exit points.
 You’ll know what pattern you’re trading, the reason or catalyst, how much you’re willing to lose should the trade turn against you (risk vs reward) …

 This isn’t gambling.
 It’s a skill.
 Remember that.
-Here’s my free trader checklist course so you know what goes into your plan.
+Here’s my trader checklist course so you know what goes into your plan.
 That’s more than 11 hours of bad-ass content to help you get started.

 Ok, say you’re ready to make your play.
 You’ve studied and you have your plan …